bennettdiamond/spongebobify/README.md

 2. Build using bog-standard `cargo build` (you of course have Rust installed, right?!?!)

-3. Run the binary with the flag '--h' to learn the various commands
+3. Run the binary with the flag `--h` to learn the various commands.